trinodb/trino/presto-docs/src/main/sphinx/functions.rst

 Functions and Operators
 ***********************

-This chapter describes the SQL functions and operators supported by Presto.
-They allow you to implement complex functionality and behavior of the SQL executed by Presto operating on the underlying data sources.
+This chapter describes the SQL functions and operators supported by Trino.
+They allow you to implement complex functionality and behavior of the SQL executed by Trino operating on the underlying data sources.

 If you are looking for a specific function or operator, see the :doc:`full list</functions/list>`.